vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### Relation to Curve

-Axelar has put forward two successful proposals to implement CRV rewards for gauges, each designated for a specific pool of axlUSDC tokens:
+Axelar has put forward two successful proposals to implement CRV gauge rewards for 4 axlUSDC pools on Fantom, Polygon, Avalanche, and Arbitrum:

-1. The [first proposal](https://gov.curve.fi/t/proposal-to-add-axlusdc-usdc-to-the-gauge-controller/8694), executed February 2023, was for the axlUSDC<>USDC pools on multiple chains, including Polygon, Avalanche, and Fantom, which serve as primary liquidity venues for axlUSDC on the Axelar network.
+1. The [first proposal](https://gov.curve.fi/t/proposal-to-add-axlusdc-usdc-to-the-gauge-controller/8694), executed February 2023, was for the axlUSDC/USDC pools on multiple chains, including [Polygon](https://curve.fi/#/polygon/pools/factory-v2-221/deposit), [Avalanche](https://curve.fi/#/avalanche/pools/factory-v2-82/deposit), and [Fantom](https://curve.fi/#/fantom/pools/factory-v2-85/deposit), which serve as primary liquidity venues for axlUSDC on the Axelar network.
 This proposal sought approval for a gauge to incentivize USDC and axlUSDC liquidity on Curve, leveraging the already high trading volumes and native yields of axlUSDC pools.
-2. The [second proposal](https://gov.curve.fi/t/proposal-to-add-axlusdc-fraxbp-to-the-gauge-controller/8907), executed March 2023, is for the axlUSDC<>FRAXBP pool on Arbitrum, which serves as the primary liquidity venue for axlUSDC on the Axelar network.
-This proposal seeks approval for a gauge to incentivize USDC, FRAX, and axlUSDC liquidity on Curve, with the support of the FRAX team.
+2. The [second proposal](https://gov.curve.fi/t/proposal-to-add-axlusdc-fraxbp-to-the-gauge-controller/8907), executed March 2023, is for the axlUSDC/FRAXBP pool on [Arbitrum](https://curve.fi/#/arbitrum/pools/factory-v2-83/deposit), which serves as the primary liquidity venue for axlUSDC on the Axelar network.
+This proposal sought approval for a gauge to incentivize USDC, FRAX, and axlUSDC liquidity on Curve, with the support of the FRAX team.

 ## Introduction to Axelar
-Axelar is a decentralized blockchain network built with Cosmos SDK that uses proof-of-stake.
-Its infrastructure provides secure cross-chain communication, allowing users to interact with any asset or application on any blockchain.
-Axelar's architecture offers uniform translation, routing, and governance structure, providing developers with the ability to build on the best platform for their use case while accessing users, assets, and applications in every other ecosystem.
-Unlike traditional pairwise cross-chain bridges, Axelar securely processes cross-chain messages using a permissionless set of validators which constantly produce blocks by voting on the legitimacy of all messages.
+Axelar is a cross-chain bridge protocol centered on its native proof-of-stake blockchain built with Cosmos SDK.
+Its infrastructure provides secure cross-chain communication, allowing users to interact with any asset or application on any supported blockchain.
+Axelar's architecture offers uniform translation and routing of both tokens and arbitrary messages, allowing developers to connect users, assets, and applications in multiple ecosystems.
+Axelar securely processes cross-chain messages through a permissionless set of validators that constantly produce blocks by voting on the legitimacy of all messages.
 Additionally, the Axelar SDKs offer a comprehensive suite of tools and APIs for developing Web3 applications, abstracting away networking and ecosystem-specific deployment considerations.

 ### Founding Team
-The team (according to Linkedin) now has over [50 employees working on Axelar](https://www.linkedin.com/company/axelarnetwork/) and is considered the brain child of Sergey Gorbunov and Georgios Vlachos.
+The team (according to Linkedin) now has over [50 employees working on Axelar](https://www.linkedin.com/company/axelarnetwork/) and is the brain child of Sergey Gorbunov and Georgios Vlachos.

 [Sergey Gorbunov](https://www.linkedin.com/in/sergegorbunov/details/experience/) is a co-founder of Axelar Network and an assistant professor at the University of Waterloo, where he conducts research on cryptography and blockchain technology.
-Prior to founding Axelar, Sergey served as the Chief Cryptographer at Algorand and founded stealthmine, a blockchain-based data storage and sharing platform.
-He has also worked as a research assistant at MIT, a course instructor at the University of Toronto, and a crypto researcher at IBM.
+Prior to founding Axelar, Sergey was part of the founding team at Algorand, leading the cryptography group.
+He has also spent time at IBM T.J.
+Watson Research Centre.
 Sergey has a strong academic background in computer science and extensive experience in the blockchain and cryptography industries.

 [Georgios Vlachos](https://www.linkedin.com/in/georgiosvlachos/) is a co-founder of Axelar Network.
-Prior to founding Axelar, he served as the Head of Mathematics at Algorand, a leading blockchain platform.
+Prior to founding Axelar, he served as the Head of Mathematics at Algorand.
 Georgios holds a Master's degree in Computer Science from MIT where he conducted research on machine learning and data mining.
 Georgios has a strong background in mathematics and computer science, with a particular focus on algorithms and cryptography.

 ### Brief Project History